mnsvz/mnsvz.github.io/_posts/2017-10-05-instamojo-merchant-app.markdown

 ---

 Another objective of the andriod app was to enable merchants to create and share payment links and products directly from the app.
-Since we saw patterns in sharing via Whatsapp, Email and Facebook, we made it easy for merchants to share their links/products on these platforms.
-Prior to this, merchants would copy-paste links into mails and whatsapp manually.
+Since we saw usage patterns in sharing via Whatsapp, Email and Facebook, we made it easy for merchants to share their links/products on these platforms directly from the app.
+Prior to this, merchants would copy-paste links into mails and whatsapp manually on the desktop/browser.

 ---